This lake is located at the northwest corner of the intersection of I-35W and I-694 in New Brighton.

 - Encourage commercial harvest of carp, bullheads and buffalo.

-Long Lake is a popular spot to fish for northern pike from shore.
-It is also a popular ice fishing lake, with most anglers fishing for northern pike or crappie.
-Walleye are present, but caught only incidentally.
+Long Lake is a popular spot to fish for Northern Pike from shore.
+It is also a popular ice fishing lake, with most anglers fishing for Northern Pike or Crappie.
+Walleye are present, but can be difficult to catch.
+Long Lake has been a successful lake for Channel Catfish and large ones can be caught here.